szehl/ath9k-hmac/README.md

 Terminating ...
 ```

-In the example, first the ATH9K HTDMA MAC is started with a initial configuration with 10 slots in which the slots 1-4 are only enabled for traffic which is destined to STA 34:13:e8:24:77:be, the TID MAP with 1 maps to 0b00000001 which means TID 1 is enabled, which means in turn best effort traffic is enabled all other TIDs are paused.
+In the example, first the ATH9K HMAC is started with a initial configuration with 10 slots in which the slots 1-4 are only enabled for traffic which is destined to STA 34:13:e8:24:77:be, the TID MAP with 1 maps to 0b00000001 which means TID 1 is enabled, which means in turn best effort traffic is enabled all other TIDs are paused.
 The slots 0 and 5-9 are paused for all traffic.

 In the second step of the example, the update functionality is called and the schedule is changed, now the slots 5-8 are used by Best Effort traffic which is destined to STA 34:13:e8:24:77:be, while the slots 0-4 and 9 are paused for everyone.

-Finally in the last step of the example, the terminate functionality is called which first enables all TIDs of all STAs and second terminates the user-space daemon and therefore deactivates the ATH9k HTDMA.
+Finally in the last step of the example, the terminate functionality is called which first enables all TIDs of all STAs and second terminates the user-space daemon and therefore deactivates the ATH9k HMAC.

 #ATH9k Advanced Configuration